MichalMoravik/node-typescript-docker/README.md

 ### container's content

-The built container in production should only contain files/folders **not** ignored by the `.dockerignore` file
+The built container in production will only contain files/folders not ignored by the `.dockerignore` file (wanted behaviour).

 <br />